zdravkov/kendo-docs/api/wrappers/jsp/datasource/schema.md

 ### errors `String`

 Specifies the field from the response which contains any errors.
 If set to a function - the function will be called to return the errors for the current response (if present).
-If there are any errors the
+If there are any errors the error event of the DataSource will be raised.

 #### Example
     <kendo:dataSource-schema errors="errors">